IBM-Bluemix-Docs/containers/cs_troubleshoot.md

 </p>

 5. If you have a private firewall, allow the appropriate IBM Cloud infrastructure (SoftLayer) private IP ranges.
 Consult [this link](https://knowledgelayer.softlayer.com/faq/what-ip-ranges-do-i-allow-through-firewall) beginning with the **Backend (private) Network** section.
-    - Add all the [locations within the region(s)](cs_regions.html#locations) that you are using
+    - Add all the [locations within the region(s)](cs_regions.html#locations) that you are using.
-    - Note that you must add the dal01 location (data center)
+    - Note that you must add the dal01 location (data center).
-    - Open ports 80 and 443 to allow the cluster bootstrapping process
+    - Open ports 80 and 443 to allow the cluster bootstrapping process.

+6. To create persistent volume claims for data storage, allow egress access through your firewall for the [IBM Cloud infrastructure (SoftLayer) IP addresses](https://knowledgelayer.softlayer.com/faq/what-ip-ranges-do-i-allow-through-firewall) of the location (data center) that your cluster is in.
+    - To find the location (data center) of your cluster, run `bx cs clusters`.
+    - Allow access to the IP range for both the **Frontend (public) network** and **Backend (private) Network**.
+    - Note that you must add the dal01 location (data center) for the **Backend (private) Network**.

 <br />